AidarKhaibulov/Microservice-project/README.md

 # About project
-This service focused on microservices building&coding and contains no business-logic.
+This project's focused on microservices building&coding and contains no business-logic.

 ## Features
 - Secured using Keycloak